Crime in El Salvador: Reasons for joining gangs

+Criminal youth gangs dominate life in El Salvador; an estimation of at least 60,000 young people belong to gangs.
 Salvadoran young men decide to join a gang for several reasons.
-Sometimes this is understood as a choice, but other motivations include feeling neglected and abandoned by family or feeling they don't belong anywhere except where violence occurs.
+Sometimes this is understood as a choice, but other motivations include feeling neglected and abandoned by family or feeling they do not belong anywhere except where violence occurs.
 Juan Fogelbach argues that general risk factors associated with gang membership include: poverty, family disintegration or separation, neglect, violent domestic environments, unemployment, scarcity of educational and developmental opportunities, and family membership in gangs.
 The presence of one or more of these factors may compel an adolescent or child to turn to gangs in hope of finding a familial environment, social status, and economic opportunities.
 The average age for one to join a gang is between 10 and 14 years old.

 Links to drug trafficking

-MS-13 and M-18 have an unknown relationship with drug traffickers.
+MS-13 and Mara 18 have an unknown relationship with drug traffickers.
 El Salvador police report that traffickers cultivate ties and build alliances with gangs that eventually mature into international syndicates.
 The drug business has been growing with more gangs becoming involved with them and disputing over territory with the drug traffickers.
-The United States is home to 10,000 members of the MS-13 gang who are involved with the transnational criminal networks of drugs, weapons, and violent gang culture.
+In 2012, the United States was home to 10,000 members of the MS-13 gang who are involved with the transnational criminal networks of drugs, weapons, and violent gang culture.

+Migration and Displacement

+One driving factor of immigration out of El Salvador has to do with gang violence.
+In 2022 about 69% of the Salvadoran migrants were found in the Rio Grande Valley, in Texas, crossing the border to the United States.

 Efforts to reduce violence

 Government policy

 The government has set up numerous programs to try to guide the youth away from gang membership.
 La Mano Dura was a form of zero tolerance policy, a strategy that had flowed into El Salvador from Los Angeles, which called for "the immediate imprisonment of a gang member simply for having gang-related tattoos or flashing gang signs in public."
 Before this policy was ruled unconstitutional, it put tens of thousands of gang members as young as 12 years old in jail between 2003 and 2004.

+The Salvadoran government responded with the “Mano Dura” or Iron Fist policy.
+This has to do with aggressive mass arrests and the suspension of some constitutional rights.
+Despite these policies' purpose of decreasing the violence happening in El Salvador, they create judgment internationally because they violate the basic human rights of their citizens.
+The researcher Juan Pappier, saw that a usual approach in Latin America was to talk about the significant security challenges by restricting or suspending the citizens’ rights.
+This creates worries as the acts do not address the root issues like systemic inequalities or US deportation policy.